-Does the day after Halloween make you feel like a kid again, excited to have all those little treats around the house?
+Does the time period after Halloween make you feel like a kid again, excited to have all those little treats around the house?
 Or are you filled with dread right about now, fearful that all the time you’ve put in at the gym lately is about to get derailed?

 Fear not -- it’s just a little candy.
 (And hey, isn’t it supposed to be for the kids, anyway?
-Go return all those Reese’s cups to your high-schooler’s pillowcase, if you’re that worried about it!) ...
-Unless you’re trying to spare your child or teenager from all the sugar.
-That’s respectable, at least.
+Go return all those Reese’s cups to your child, if you’re that worried about it!) ...
+Unless you’re trying to spare your kid or teenager from all the sugar.
+That’s understandable, at least.

 Well, first of all, let’s assess what you’re trying to minimize: the damage to your teeth, or the damage to your waistline?